• Skip to main content

 The European Court of Justice (ECJ) first referred to the case law, according to which the same criteria apply to 3D trademarks as to all other trademarks.
 However, in the absence of graphic or word elements, the average consumer does not normally infer from the shape of the goods or their packaging the origin of those goods, the ECJ explained the general case-law, so it may be more difficult to prove the distinctive character of such a three-dimensional mark than that of a word or figurative mark.

-Only a mark which departs significantly from the norm or customs of the sector and is therefore capable of fulfilling its essential function of identifying origin also has distinctive character within the meaning of that provision, the ECJ made clear once again and in that respect agreed with the EUIPO.
+But a three-dimensional mark consisting in the appearance of the product itself or its packaging, and which departs significantly from the norm or customs of the sector and is therefore capable of fulfilling its essential function of identifying origin also has distinctive character, the ECJ made clear once again and in that respect agreed with the EUIPO.
 The ECJ added that the unusual character of a presentation of the goods in question could also provide proof of origin.

 Overall impression decisive